 Now Ruth decides to track down the thief herself.
 She’s seen him get away so has his licence plate number.
 With the Internet and a credit card she finds out the owner of the silver van.

-confront the offender to show him it’s no good being an asshole.
+She decides to confront the offender to show him it’s no good being an asshole.
 She has the opportunity to express this while sitting in the father’s mansion.
 Chris elder asks what she wants with him, if not money.

 This comes back to Ruth’s deeper psychological need: To make a bad person good.
 That way, one person at a time, the world will be a better place.
 She’s already shown us this tendency by confronting Tony about his dog shit.

-There is another battle scene in here which takes place at what is slowly revealed to be the thief’s father’s house.
+There is another big struggle scene in here which takes place at what is slowly revealed to be the thief’s father’s house.
 They are talking to the step-mother.
 This is the part where they put on their comedic ‘masks’ and try to pass themselves off as officers.
 It is revealed in the mansion scene that the step-mother knew all along they weren’t cops — she let them in because she was just bored.
 This scene is a masterclass in comedic revelations.

 A story is almost always improved when rich and poor people are presented side by side.
 The horrible lawyer father with questionable morals scoffs at their old car.